South Atlantic Water Science Center - South Carolina

 USGS Water Science Centers are located in each state.

-South Carolina Water Science Center Publication Abstracts
+South Atlantic Water Science Center - South Carolina Publication Abstracts

 Evaluation of Passive Diffusion Bag Samplers in Selected Wells at the Naval Surface Warfare Center, Louisville, Kentucky, July 1999 to January 2000